 getting relief on your own.

 People complain of nagging pain in the upper or mid-back, just inside the bottom of the shoulder blade.
 They have trouble determining what causes it or what to do for relief.
-They may also complain of sore ribs on that side, just under the armpit or fibrocystic breasts.
-They usually have a straighter upper back with shoulder blades that wing out instead of laying flatly against the back.
+The people may also complain of sore ribs on that side, just under the armpit, or fibrocystic breasts.
+Typically, they have a straighter upper back with shoulder blades that wing out instead of lying flatly against the back.

-Sometimes, this bothers them while walking or running.
+Sometimes, this nagging pain inside the shoulder blade bothers them while walking or running.
 That pattern is more common in people who have a rounded upper back.
 Also, those people are prone to getting a stitch in their side when running or walking.

-Often, they have tried many things to take care of it but have not figured out to get relief because the trigger point is not near the site of pain and in a muscle that is seldom addressed.
+Often, they have tried many things to get relief from this nagging pain.
+However, they have not figured out how to get relief because the trigger point is not near the site of pain.
+Additionally, the trigger point is in a seldom-addressed muscle.

-This problem is ordinarily caused by forceful or prolonged retraction of the shoulder blade.
+This problem is ordinarily caused by forceful or prolonged shoulder blade retraction.
 The most common cause is resting on the elbows while working on a laptop, especially when bent forward or lying on the floor.

-There are great examples in this pic.
 The gal on the right sits up straight.
 That’s great.
-But, look at how her shoulders are high and from leaning on her elbows habitually.
+But look at how her shoulders are high and from leaning on her elbows habitually.
 The guy in the middle is similar but not even trying to sit up straight.
 On the left, the guy is in the posture that creates this problem.
 See how he stretches the muscle by leaning on his elbows.
+This really aggravates this nagging pain inside the shoulder blade.
 The gal by the window does a great job of dropping her shoulders and elbows.

 People also get this pattern from a new routine of push-ups or planks during exercise.
 One client said this started after more vigorous tennis.
-Another client fell while mountain biking and landed so that it pushed her shoulder back and strained this muscle.
+Another client fell while mountain biking.
+When she landed, it pushed her shoulder back and strained this muscle.

 This problem may follow an illness that involves chronic or prolonged coughing.
-If you have this or other pain from coughing, look at his post.
+Look at his post if you have this or other pain from coughing.
 It has simple strategies for relief from different areas of pain that come from chronic coughing.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.